giantswarm/kong-app/helm/kong-app/README.md

 and without the Ingress Controller(`ingressController.enabled: false`), you have to provide a [declarative configuration](https://docs.konghq.com/gateway-oss/latest/db-less-and-declarative-config/#the-declarative-configuration-format) for Kong to run.
-You can provide an existing ConfigMap (`dblessConfig.configMap`) or place the whole configuration into `values.yaml` (`dblessConfig.config`) parameter.
+You can provide an existing ConfigMap (`dblessConfig.configMap`) or Secret (`dblessConfig.secret`) or place the whole configuration into `values.yaml` (`dblessConfig.config`) parameter.
 See the example configuration in the default values.yaml for more details.
 You can use `--set-file dblessConfig.config=/path/to/declarative-config.yaml` in Helm commands to substitute in a complete declarative config file.

 Note that externally supplied ConfigMaps are not hashed or tracked in deployment annotations.
 Subsequent ConfigMap updates will require user-initiated new deployment rollouts